-This section briefly recalls the main characteristics of the previous Drakkar Forcing Sets that have been used to drive ocean hindcasts of the period 1958 to present (see also Table 1).
-All DFS forcings comprise the following surface variables required by the NEMO bulk formula to calculate heat, freshwater and momentum fluxes across the air-sea interface that are the surface boundary condition to the model primitive equations.
+This section briefly recalls the main characteristics of the Drakkar Forcing Set 5.2 that has been developed to drive ocean hindcasts of the period 1958 to 2015 (see also Table 1).
+It includes the following surface variables required by the NEMO bulk formula to calculate heat, freshwater and momentum fluxes across the air-sea interface (i.e. the surface boundary condition to the model primitive equations).